-Connecting cancer research with Oregon communities
+Connecting cancer research and education throughout Oregon communities

 - Disseminate culturally appropriate, evidence-based cancer information

 - Adapt and test culturally tailored education and outreach activities that address local and statewide cancer health disparities.

 - Develop, maintain and sustain trusted and collaborative relationships throughout the state.

 Any private or public community-based agency or organization focused on reducing cancer disparities and/or serving underrepresented or underserved populations.
 This includes schools, health departments, hospitals/clinics, non-profit organizations, government agencies, etc.